MattS8/smart_garage/arduino/smart-garage-arduino/Libraries/FirebaseESP8266/README.md

 And clear these notify message data with `firebaseData.fcm.clearNotifyMessage`.

-For the data message, provide your custom data as JSON object (string) to `firebaseData.fcm.setDataMessage` which can be clear with `firebaseData.fcm.clearDataMessage`.
+For the data message, provide your custom data as JSON object (FirebaseJson object or string) to `firebaseData.fcm.setDataMessage` which can be clear with `firebaseData.fcm.clearDataMessage`.

-The other options are `priority`, `collapse key`, `Time to Live` of message and `topic` to send message to, can be set from the following functions.
+The other options are `priority`, `collapse key`, `Time to Live` of the message and `topic` to send messages to, can be set from the following functions.

 Call `firebaseData.fcm.setPriority` for priority ("normal" or "high"), `firebaseData.fcm.setCollapseKey` for collapse key setup, `firebaseData.fcm.setTimeToLive` for life span of message setup between 0 sec. to 2,419,200 sec.  (or 4 weeks), and `firebaseData.fcm.setTopic` for assigning the topic that message to send to.